Santosh Pariyar

-Santosh Pariyar is a Nepalese politician and former member of Pratinidhi Sabha and an independent politician.
-He left Rastriya Swatantra Party amidst the ideology void to join leftist force.
-On the other hand, it was reported that Pariyar was in talk with Janardan Sharma led Progressive Campaign, Nepal to form Progressive Democratic Party.
+Santosh Pariyar is a Nepalese politician and former member of the Pratinidhi Sabha.
+He was formerly a member of the Rastriya Swatantra Party, but switched membership to the Pragatisheel Loktantrik Party politician.
+On the other hand, it was reported that Pariyar was in talk with the Janardan Sharma led Progressive Campaign, Nepal to form Progressive Democratic Party.

 He is also a member of the 2nd Federal Parliament of Nepal also served as a chief whip of the Rastriya Swatantra Party.
 In the 2022 Nepalese general election he was elected as a proportional representative from the Dalit people category.